kriasoft/graphql-starter-kit/README.md

 Project template for authoring **[GraphQL](http://graphql.org/)** server applications with **Node.js 6+** and **JavaScript** (**[demo](https://api.reactstarterkit.com)**).
-You can use it either just as a playground or a base for your next API project.
+You can use it either as a playground or a base for your next Node.js-based backend project.

 ## Directory Layout